bgruening/galaxytools/src/projects/chemicaltoolbox/tools.rst

 	- Molecules to fingerprints
 		Chemfp_ is a tool for fingerprint generation.
 It supports the FPS fingerprint file format using `Open Babel`_, OpenEye_ and RDKit_ .
 	- SDF to fingerprint
+		Read an input SDF file, extract the fingerprints and store them in a fps-file.
 	- Drug-likeness
+		Describes the similarity of a compound to known drugs.
+Comes with three applicable varieties (QED\ :sub:`w,mo`\ , QED\ :sub:`w,max`\ , QED\ :sub:`w,u` ).
-	- *gen3D*
+	- Descriptors by RDKit_
+		An open source cheminformatics and machine learning toolkit with a lot of overlap with OpenBabel.
+It therefor can be used to compare results with OpenBabel.
+The tool offers different descriptor and fingerprint calculations.
 	- Natural Product
+		Calculates the Natural Product(NP)-likeness of a molecule, i.e. the similarity of the molecule to the structure space covered by known natural products.

-	- Shape-it |copy|
+	- |Shape-it (TM)|
-		Shape-it |copy| is a `silicos-it tool`_ that aligns a reference molecule against a set of database molecules using the shape of the molecules as the align criterion.
+		|Shape-it (TM)| is a `silicos-it tool`_ that aligns a reference molecule against a set of database molecules using the shape of the molecules as the align criterion.
 It is based on the use of `gaussian volumes as descriptor for molecular shape`_ as it was introduced by Grant and Pickup.

-		Shape-it |copy| is a program that is instructed by means of command line options.
+		|Shape-it (TM)| is a program that is instructed by means of command line options.
 The program expects a single reference molecule (with three-dimensional coordinates) and a database file containing one or more molecules (with three-dimensional coordinates) that need to be shape-aligned onto the reference molecule.
 The tool returns all aligned database molecules and their respective shape overlap scores, or the top-best scoring molecules.

-	- Strip-it |copy|
+	- |Strip-it (TM)|
-		Strip-it |copy| is a `program by silicos-it`_ that identifies and extracts predefined scaffolds from organic small molecules.
+		|Strip-it (TM)| is a `program by silicos-it`_ that identifies and extracts predefined scaffolds from organic small molecules.
 The program is linked against the open source C++ library of Open Babel.

 		The program comes with a number of predefined molecular scaffolds for extraction.
 These scaffolds include, amongst others `molecular frameworks`_ as originally described by Bemis and Murcko, `molecular frameworks and the reduced molecular frameworks`_ as described by Ansgar Schuffenhauer and coworkers and `scaffold topologies`_ as described by Sara Pollock and coworkers.